HeZHANG0/Personal_website/_posts/2019-12-13-tweet-sentiment-parks.md

 Major findings:
 * In park, people tend to
   - post longer tweets;
-  - post more positive words and fewer negative words.
+  - post fewer negative words although they post longer tweets.
-- Tweets in civic spaces/ libraries are even more positive than tweets in neighborhood parks and mini parks.
-- Tweets in parks are even more positive in early morning, early afternoon, and at dusk.

 Findings of "no-finding":
 * Consistent sentiment difference among different types of park is not found.